JuliaPy/PythonCall.jl/docs/src/faq.md

 Related issues: [#215](https://github.com/cjdoris/PythonCall.jl/issues/215)

-## `ccall requries the compiler` error when importing some Python libraries
+## `ccall requires the compiler` error when importing some Python libraries
 On some systems, you may see an error like the following when import e.g. `matplotlib` before `juliacall`:

 ```